1000grams/decoded/README.md

 ## CloudFormation Deployment

 A starter template for the music management backend is provided at `cloudformation/music-management.yml`.
+All CloudFormation templates are located in the `cloudformation/` directory.
 This creates S3 buckets, DynamoDB tables, a sample Lambda function, and an API Gateway endpoint.
 Deploy it in the Frankfurt region (eu-central-1) with a unique stack name: